sonata-project/ecommerce/docs/reference/bundles/invoice.rst

 The invoice rendering template is ``SonataInvoiceBundle:Invoice:view.html.twig`` ; you can override it by using Symfony bundle override rules.

-For more information about our biases regarding *invoice*, you can read: :doc:`../architecture/invoice`.
+For more information about our position regarding *invoice*, you can read: :doc:`../architecture/invoice`.